 - UTM: 14 653418E, 3623876N (Zone Easting, Northing)

 - TRS: NW1/4 of NE1/4 of S14 T7N R69W or T7N R69W S14

 Recommendation: Consider acknowledging the herbaria consulted for any data in your paper as this acknowledgment might help herbaria and institutions justify their existence and support either from their own institution or from granting agencies.
 In a time where herbaria are merging and even dying, let’s not take them for granted.

-Also note which and how many species are state-listed by the Heritage Program if they exist.
+Also note which and how many species are state-listed by the local Heritage Program if one exists.
 Summarize how many taxa occur in various classes of county numbers, which is informative for conservation of the state’s flora.